esmnext/esmx/examples/docs/src/en/guide/frameworks/html.md

 npm install
 ```

-This will install all necessary dependencies, including TypeScript and SSR-related packages.
+This will install all required dependencies including TypeScript and SSR-related packages.

 ### tsconfig.json

-Create the `tsconfig.json` file to configure TypeScript compilation options:
+Create the `tsconfig.json` file to configure TypeScript compilation:

 ```json title="tsconfig.json"
 {